-- approximately \$4.5 million to fund the costs of our Phase 1 clinical trial for IkT-148009 in elderly healthy volunteers and to validate target engagement markers in the central and peripheral nervous system; - up to \$5.0 million for a Phase 1b study in treatment naïve and early stage PD patients with GI complications, subject to FDA approval; - approximately \$4.0 million to fund comparative pivotal chronic toxicology studies of IkT-148009 v.
-Imatinib in rats for 3 and 6 months and monkeys for 3 and 9 months to meet regulatory requirements for Phase 2 studies; - up to \$3.0 million for IkT-148009 Phase 2 proof-of-concept site evaluation, enrollment and preparation; - approximately \$3.6 million to complete cGMP manufacturing of IkT-001Pro, prepare and complete the IND for IkT-001Pro and to conduct clinical dose-calibration studies for IkT-001Pro relative to Imatinib and evaluate safety and tolerability benefits in patients with Stable-phase CML; - approximately \$42,534 to repay a loan with a maturity date of January 1, 2021 and bearing an interest rate of 5.25 % from our former outside counsel which matures coincident with this offering; and - the remainder, to fund general research and development activities, medicinal chemistry for additional molecules and IND-enabling, team building, working capital and other general corporate activities including open accounts payable to include costs for intellectual property prosecution and legal expenses accrued in preparation for this public offering.
+- approximately \$4.5 million to fund the costs of our Phase 1 clinical trial for IkT-148009 in elderly healthy volunteers and to validate target engagement markers in the central and peripheral nervous system; - approximately \$4.0 million to fund comparative pivotal chronic toxicology studies of IkT-148009 v.
+Imatinib in rats for 3 and 6 months and monkeys for 3 and 9 months to meet regulatory requirements for Phase 2 studies: - approximately \$42,534 to repay a loan with a maturity date of January 1, 2021 and bearing an interest rate of 5.25 % from our former outside counsel which matures coincident with this offering; and - the remainder, to fund general research and development activities, medicinal chemistry for additional molecules and IND-enabling, team building, working capital and other general corporate activities including open accounts payable to include costs for intellectual property prosecution and certain legal expenses.